voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 Although it's well intended, there are some problems with this tactic.

+Often, we're sent to voicemail, and it's unclear if the message ever gets through.
+Sometimes we might get a generic form letter months later.

 There's very little transparency about how many people reach out and where the district as a whole stands on the issues.

 The total numbers aren't officially published.
 Sometimes a rep's office chooses to share them, but this isn't required.